Suggested kitlist

 Food

-• Food for breakfast and lunch from Tuesday- Saturday (you can buy this at a super market in Dangriga on morning after we arrive or when we get to Punta Gorda)
+• Food for breakfast and lunch from Monday – Saturday (you can buy this at a super market in Punta when we get to Punta Gorda)

 • Trail mix, punch mix, hard candy

-• (On food, we will be at a grocery store on Friday morning in Dangriga where you can buy food if you wish vs. trying to pack it or you can pick some up when you arrive if you fly in to Punta Gorda)
+• (On food, we will be at a grocery store on Monday morning in Punta Gorda where you can buy food if you wish vs. trying to pack it or you can pick some up when you arrive if you fly into Punta Gorda)

 Other